jessedoyle/jessedoyle.github.io/_posts/2016-10-04-the-useful-hidden-features.md

 `echo $SHELL` # => "command: echo $SHELL"
 ```

 A use case of this may be to mock system commands in tests, or to log a command before it is executed.
-With that being said, most Ruby developers agree that it's probably [best to not user backticks at all]( http://www.hilman.io/blog/2016/01/stop-using-backtick-to-run-shell-command-in-ruby/).
+With that being said, most Ruby developers agree that it's probably [best to not use backticks at all]( http://www.hilman.io/blog/2016/01/stop-using-backtick-to-run-shell-command-in-ruby/).

 ### 4. IRB-fu